 Looking for a memorable Virginia getaway?
 Travel to one of the most underrated parts of the state, exploring Bristol, Abingdon, and the epically scenic region of Southwest Virginia.
 Make it a long weekend trip, taking off a Friday and following this itinerary for an awesome three-day adventure in Virginia.

-Not sure when to plan this trip?
-In the fall, Bristol hosts Bristol Rhythm & Roots Reunion, a three-day music festival that celebrates Bristol’s heritage as the Birthplace of Country Music.
-Last year’s festival was headlined by Old Crow Medicine Show, but there are always dozens of talented bands worth seeing at this incredible annual event.
+In the fall, Bristol hosts Bristol Rhythm & Roots Reunion, a three-day music festival that celebrates Bristol’s heritage as the Birthplace of Country Music and there are always dozens of talented bands worth seeing at this incredible annual event.

 —TRIP PLANNING OVERVIEW—